dast1/healthcare-fraud/README.md

 > AUC score: 0.78
 > Cross Validation score (mean): 0.63

-Also, the model picked up on these 2 features as most predective:
+Also, the model picked up on these 2 features as most predictive:

 > 30-day fill count
 > total day supply